Grape-Boy/FNF-SoftEngine/Lua-Script-API.md

 # Running a script
 There's four types of LUA Scripts you can run:
-* A Stage Script, it should have the same name as your stage's .json file and should be located inside mods/stages/
+* A Stage Script, it will only run it should have the same name as your stage's .json file and should be located inside mods/stages/
-* A Note Type Script, it will only be executed if the said Note Type is being used on the chart, it should be located inside mods/custom_notetypes/
+* A Note Type Script, it will only run if the said Note Type is being used on the chart, it should be located inside mods/custom_notetypes/
-* An Event Script, it will only be executed if the said Event is being used on the chart, it should be located inside mods/custom_events/
+* An Event Script, it will only run if the said Event is being used on the chart, it should be located inside mods/custom_events/
-* Song's Script, should be named `script.lua` and saved inside the song's chart folder, it will only be executed on this specific song, no matter the difficulty.
+* Song's Script, should be named `script.lua` and saved inside the song's chart folder, it will only run on this specific song, no matter the difficulty, stage or whatever else.

 # API Documentation
 * [Variables](https://github.com/ShadowMario/FNF-PsychEngine/wiki/Lua-Script-API:-Variables)